elec327/elec327.github.io/lab6/index.md

 In order to change which LED lights up, you will have to understand the SPI message protocol for these LEDs, and pre-generate different SPI messages (or some sort of message generator function).
 You may choose whatever colors you like for each LED.
-The suggested approach is to increase the frequency of the TIMG0 interrupt and use this as a kernel tick (i.e. 1x per ms).
+The suggested approach is to increase the frequency of the TIMG0 interrupt and use this as a kernel tick (i.e. 1 tick every 10 ms).
 At each tick, you can check the state of the buttons, and change states in a state machine.
 The LED should light up as soon as the button is depressed and turn off as soon as it is released. **You may assume that only one button will be depressed at a time.** (Note that adding extra functionality via multi-button